 - Avoid temptation: Don't food shop at this time; don't go near the vending machine; cut out mid-afternoon television.
 (Being bombarded with junk food ads will just put you in the mood).

 - Make a list of alternative activities: writing an email, go on a walk.

 - Eat a good breakfast and lunch.
-Favor foods that are slowly digested and will keep you full longer, such as wholegrain bread and high-fiber cereals, beans and vegetables.
+Favour foods that are slowly digested and will keep you full longer, such as whole-grain bread and high-fibre cereals, beans and vegetables.